Published On: May 21, 2019 • Last Updated: May 22, 2019 • 6.1 min read •

 Given the immense amount of importance attached with this question, it has also been addressed by the Ministry of Corporate Affairs in its “FAQs on Partners and Designated Partners” as a part of the LLP Basic Concepts section.
 Even the FAQs by the Ministry of Corporate Affairs make it clear that a body corporate can act as a partner in an LLP.

-Thus, the three requirements that need to be fulfilled by a company willing to act as a partner are
+requirements that need to be fulfilled by a company willing to act as a partner

 (iii) it must not be a corporate sole, i.e. a legal entity consisting of a sole incorporated office, that has been occupied by just one natural person.